Exclusive: Japan in driver's seat for Indian bullet train deals

 Japan’s Prime Minister Shinzo Abe laid the foundation stone for India’s first bullet train in September last year.
 It will link Mumbai with Ahmedabad, the largest commercial city in Modi’s home state Gujarat.

-Nippon Steel and Sumitomo Metal Corp (5401.T), Japan’s biggest steelmaker, and other companies like JFE Holdings Inc (5411.T), Kawasaki Heavy Industries Ltd (7012.T), Mitsubishi Heavy Industries Ltd (7011.T), Toshiba Corp (6502.T) and Hitachi Ltd (6501.T) are likely to bid for various contracts, said three senior Indian government officials directly involved in the project.
+Nippon Steel and Sumitomo Metal Corp, Japan’s biggest steelmaker, and other companies like JFE Holdings Inc, Kawasaki Heavy Industries Ltd, Mitsubishi Heavy Industries Ltd, Toshiba Corp and Hitachi Ltd are likely to bid for various contracts, said three senior Indian government officials directly involved in the project.

 Nippon Steel said it would not comment on specific projects.